nickjj/ansible-locale/README.md

 ### What problem does it solve and why is it useful?

-It is a good idea to use a consistent locale across your servers and certain services like postgres will not install to an expected path if the locale is different.
+It is a good idea to use a consistent locale across your servers and certain services like postgres will not install to the expected path if the locale is not configured.

 ## Role variables

 ```
 ---
 # Which locale(s) should be used?
-# The state can be present or absent
+# The state can be present or absent.
 locale_locales:
   - { locale: en_US.UTF-8, state: present }